aduhan/HuBMAP/README.md

 ----------------------------------------------------------

 This repository is for a [kaggle competition](https://www.kaggle.com/competitions/hubmap-organ-segmentation).
-All paths are set, such that they can be used for a notebook in kaggle.
+All paths are set, such that they can be used as a notebook in kaggle.
 The architecture is adapted from the [vanilla UNet](https://arxiv.org/pdf/1505.04597.pdf).

 ## Installation